Architecture Review & Governance Toolkit

 The objective of governance is therefore not to create bottlenecks.

-It is to provide teams with clear guardrails and decision support.
+It is to provide teams with decision support.

 Repository